ffMathy/FluffySpoon.AspNet.EncryptWeMust/README.md

 The use of DNS validation can overcome these issues.
 The `FluffySpoon.AspNet.LetsEncrypt.Aws` package includes an implementation of DNS challenge support using AWS Route 53.

-To implement support for other DNS providers, implement `IDnsChallengePersistenceStrategy` and register it using the `AddFluffySpoonLetsEncryptDnsChallengePersistence` services configuration extension.

-To enable DNS challenge support, when configuring the renewal service you must specify `ChallengeTypes = ChallengeType.Dns01 | ChallengeType.Http01` for example:
+DNS support is not enabled by default.
+To enable DNS challenge support, when configuring the renewal service you must specify `ChallengeType.Dns01` in the list of supported `ChallengeTypes` for example:
 ```
 //the following line adds the automatic renewal service.
 services.AddFluffySpoonLetsEncryptRenewalService(new LetsEncryptOptions()